rayhanuddin2019/php-modules/README.md

-# php-module
+# php-modules

-A PHP module system.
+A PHP module system based on PSR-11 and service providers.